 - Roughly half the victims were of each sex, with only a slightly higher incidence of neglect victims being female1

-Psychological consequences - low self-esteem, problems maintaining healthy relationships, depression, PTSD, eating disorders, suicide attempts, cognitive/learning disabilities, social disabilities, and other issues
+Psychological consequences, like low self-esteem, problems maintaining healthy relationships, depression, PTSD, eating disorders, suicide attempts, cognitive/learning disabilities, social disabilities, and other issues.

 - The child's age when the neglect occurred

 © Susanne Babbel, Ph.D., MFT.